PragatiDBhat/Portfolio/index.md

 ### How OS Uses Data Structures and Algorithms ?
-Data structures play a crucial role in operating systems by enabling efficient storage and retrieval of data.
+Data structures play a important role in operating systems by enabling efficient storage and retrieval of data.
 They are fundamental components that help the operating system perform various tasks such as job scheduling, memory management, storing instructions, and managing resources effectively.
 Operating systems rely on different data structures to organize and manipulate data efficiently, enhancing performance and optimizing resource utilization.

 ## Following Business cases are identified and presented.
 (Click on the cards to know more)